“Body cam myths vs reality”

 The Central Myth: “The camera shows what the officer saw.”

-A body camera records what it captures.
-Its angle, lens distortion, exposure, and audio.
-It does not record where the officer’s eyes were focused, how stress narrowed attention, or what felt like an immediate threat in real time.
+A body-worn camera records what the lens sees, nothing more.
+It doesn’t scan a scene, prioritize threats, or refocus the way human vision does.
+It also can’t show where an officer’s eyes were actually fixed, how stress narrowed attention, or what felt like an immediate threat in real time.

 Human perception is selective and dynamic.
 Under stress, attention narrows.
 Depth and distance can look different through a wide-angle lens.
 Motion can feel faster in the moment than it appears on replay.
-Lighting, blur, and compression can hide details that mattered.
+Lighting, blur, and compression can hide details that mattered at the time.

 One of the most damaging side effects of body cameras isn’t what they record; it’s how quickly conclusions are formed.
 Short clips circulate within minutes.
 Public opinion hardens before facts are gathered.
 Administrators feel pressure to act immediately.
 Commentary fills the gaps with certainty, not context.